silviot/edx-platform-wiki/Optional-Password-Policy-Enforcement.md

 ## Overview

 This feature is to be able to enforce Open edX account password policies, via reuse of the django-password project.
-This feature is enabled via a FEATURES["USE_PASSWORD_POLICY_ENFORCEMENT"] = True switch.
+This feature is enabled via a `FEATURES["ENFORCE_PASSWORD_POLICY"] = True` switch.
 Default is False (aka don't use this feature).

 The various password policies to control are: